About copyrighted materials found on SingPraises.net

 - YouTube videos.
 YouTube makes it easy to embed thumbnail images and videos that are hosted on their site.
 As mentioned above, linking to copyrighted materials hosted on another site is not a copyright violation.
 In some cases, people upload videos and music that they don't own to YouTube, without copyright permission.
 I try to only link to videos that appear to have been legally uploaded.

 - Wikipedia snippets.
 Wikipedia articles are licensed under Creative Commons Attribution-ShareAlike and the GNU Free Documentation License.
 Both of these licenses allow text to be copied from Wikipedia as long as attribution is given.
 Any pages on this site that quote from a Wikipedia article include a link to see the full article.

 Using materials from SingPraises.net

 Everyone is welcome to use the information at SingPraises.net.
 Information can be copied and shared with friends and family, or used in personal projects.
 I've been blessed with a lot of help and support from family, friends, and acquaintances as I've worked on my site, and I hope that everyone will be able to benefit from the information here.

-That said, the information on SingPraises.net represents thousands of hours of volunteer work – gathering information, visiting libraries and bookstores, organizing surveys, transcribing, cross-referencing, and figuring out how to present data.
+The information on SingPraises.net represents thousands of hours of volunteer work – gathering information, visiting libraries and bookstores, organizing surveys, transcribing, cross-referencing, and figuring out how to present data.
 Because SingPraises.net is run as a personal site, travel to local libraries, purchasing occasional hymnbooks, and commissioning scans is paid for out-of-pocket.
-If you find my site useful in your projects, I'd appreciate a link back to SingPraises.net!
+If you find my site useful in your projects, I'd appreciate a link back to SingPraises.net.